-Naples Rolls Out A Fine-Tuned Dough And The New 'Cloud Pizza' Is Born
+Naples Rolls Out A Fine-Tuned Dough, And The New 'Cloud Pizza' Is Born

 "I feel like a rebel now, a radical," said Capuano.
 "People in Naples told me my pizzeria would be closed in two months.
 Now I'm opening my third."

-The new flour is called Nuvola (Italian for "cloud.")
+The new flour is called Nuvola (Italian for "cloud").
 To harvest it, the combines aren't sent into fields until rainy season, late in the game, so the grains are very mature and rustic, almost aged.
 Antimo Caputo, the third-generation CEO of the flour producer, likens it to passito, a raisin wine.
-The chemical effect, he said, is that the grain is higher in fiber, with more bran, minerals, germ, protein, and amylase, a sugar enzyme that allows a crème brûlée sense of character, deeply charred but not bitter.
+The chemical effect, he said, is that the grain is higher in fiber, with more bran, minerals, germ, protein and amylase, a sugar enzyme that allows a crème brûlée sense of character, deeply charred but not bitter.

 Broadly, the maturation enables faster natural fermentation, although the dough needs roughly 24 hours of proofing (mass-market pizza companies, like Domino's, turbo-boost their fermentation for same-day results with added sugar, an accelerant for yeast.)
 A lactic acid buildup in Nuvola's natural fermentation process gives the end product some creaminess.
-It notably has no need for potassium bromate, a carcinogen that is used in the U.S. but is banned in Canada, China, the European Union and many other nations (it is regulated in California.)
+It notably has no need for potassium bromate, a carcinogen that is used in the U.S. but is banned in Canada, China, the European Union and many other nations (it is regulated in California).

 And, whereas most pizza doughs have a hydration point of 62, Nuvola's higher concentration of soluble starch allows for a wider hydration range, as high as 100, creating a charred, crispier, puffier, lighter crust that is melty, more digestible and yields a more bouncy, chewy cornicione (pizza-speak for the pie's raised rim).

-"The starting point is a new generation of pizza makers.
+"The starting point is a new generation of pizza-makers.
 More exact.
 More specific.
 This is a tough grain that was previously used for breads, not pizza.
 It was not in the older generations' mind to approach the dough on this exact level.
 Nuvola is only possible because of this increase in skill and specifics," said Caputo, who added that it took almost a year to create a pizza-ready adaptation of the grain.
 "The traditional approach was a Mercedes with automatic shifting.
 Nuvola is a Ferrari with manual shift.
 It's the Ferrari of flours: hard to drive but a beautiful experience if you know what you're doing."

 Caputo's criticism of Italy's long-celebrated quanto basta (as needed) approach to culinary technique is striking.
 He sounds downright Brooklynite, where bespoke experimentation is mainstream.